For the past two years, Oregon was a stumbling block in Elkhorn’s path to state, beating the Elks twice in shootouts in the sectional championship.

 LoBreglio played a pivotal role in helping the Panthers post their 12th shutout of the season in the sectional semifinals Friday, Nov.
 1, at McFarland High School.

 With snow blending in with the ball, LoBreglio made a critical save on Isaac Becker’s penalty kick shot in the 15th minute.
-The stop by LoBreglio kept the game scoreless and fueled Oregon to the sectional championship.

 “Cole made some humongous saves in the game to give us energy and momentum as a team,” Oregon junior Ben Statz said.